 Rep. Karl Rhoads won re-election in 2012 for Hawaii House of Representatives District 29, which includes Kalihi, Palama, Iwilei and Chinatown.
 He currently serves as the chair of the Labor and Public Employment Committee and vice-chair of the Judiciary Committee.
 He was the 2012 recipient of the Chinatown Heroes Award.

-Three of the key platforms that Rhoads has advocated since he was elected into the Hawaii House of Representatives of 2006 are lowering housing costs, reducing area crime and improving the education system.
+Three of the key issues that Rhoads has advocated since he was elected into the Hawaii House of Representatives of 2006 are lowering housing costs, reducing area crime and improving the education system.

 In 2010, Rhoads introduced legislation to reduce unemployment insurance taxes by $241 million over two years.
 The bill was voted in unanimously and became the second bill passed during the 2010 session.

-Rhoads also passed legislation in 2007 to provide $151 million in funding to allow the State to purchase half of the Kukui Gardens affordable housing complex and maintain 857 affordable housing units for working families in the 28th District.
+Other of his bills which passed in 2007 to provide $151 million in funding to allow the State to purchase half of the Kukui Gardens affordable housing complex and maintain 857 affordable housing units for working families in the 28th District.

 Rhoads is a member of the Chinatown Citizens Patrol, Downtown Neighborhood Board, Honolulu Tower Board of Directors, Pacific Gateway Center Board of Directors and the Sheridan Citizens Patrol.